Titanium Dioxide at a Glance

-Inert earth mineral used as a thickening, whitening, lubricating, and sunscreen ingredient in cosmetics.
-It protects skin from UVA and UVB radiation and is considered no risk of skin sensitivity.
-Because its gentle, titanium dioxide is a great sunscreen active for sensitive, redness-prone skin.
+Titanium dioxide is an inert earth mineral used as a thickening, opacifying, and sunscreen ingredient in cosmetics.
+It protects skin from UVA and UVB radiation and is considered non-risky in terms of of skin sensitivity.
+Because it is gentle, titanium dioxide is a great sunscreen active for sensitive, redness-prone skin.
 It’s great for use around the eyes, as it is highly unlikely to cause stinging.

 The coating process improves application, enhances sun protection, and prevents the titanium dioxide from interacting with other ingredients in the presence of sunlight, thus enhancing its stability.
 It not only makes this ingredient much more pleasant to use for sunscreen, but also improves efficacy and eliminates safety concerns.
 Common examples of ingredients used to coat titanium dioxide are alumina, dimethicone, silica, and trimethoxy capryl silane.

 Titanium dioxide as used in sunscreens is commonly modified with other ingredients to ensure efficacy and stability.
 Examples of what are known as surface modifier ingredients used for titanium dioxide include stearic acid, isostearic acid, polyhydroxystearic acid, and dimethicone/methicone copolymer.

 It’s true that titanium dioxide does not rank as high for UVA protection as zinc oxide, it ends up being a small difference (think about it like being 10 years old versus 10 years and 3 months old).
 This is not easily understood in terms of other factors affecting how sunscreen actives perform (such as the base formula), so many, including some dermatologists, assume that zinc oxide is superior to titanium dioxide for UVA protection.
 When carefully formulated, titanium dioxide provides excellent UVA protection.
 Its UVA protection peak is lower than that of zinc oxide, but both continue to provide protection throughout the UVA range for the same amount of time.